nawalsinghfartiyal-creator/Building-Energy-Prediction-and-Anomaly-Detection/README.md

      - Time-based features and consumption patterns

 - Demonstrated the effectiveness of machine learning for energy forecasting
+- Accurate detection of abnormal energy consumption behavior

 📌 Conclusion

-This project demonstrates how machine learning and data analytics can be effectively applied to predict building energy consumption.
-By leveraging time-series analysis, weather data, and advanced regression models, accurate predictions can be achieved to support energy efficiency, cost optimization, and sustainable building management.
+This project demonstrates a complete **energy intelligence pipeline** by integrating **energy forecasting and anomaly detection**.
+It provides valuable insights into building energy behavior and highlights how machine learning can support **energy optimization, fault detection, and operational efficiency** in real-world building management systems